jayeshpansheriya/awesome_extensions/README.md

 * `context.subtitle2`
 * `context.overline`

-If you dont want use thene, then we have some other methods:
+If you dont want use theme, then we have some other methods:

 ```dart
 Text('Hello World')